U.S. Census Bureau suspends field operations for additional two weeks

 Stranix said additional information will be made available soon.

-“(We are working) on a mass mailer to Yuba-Sutter residents (with) information to be included in the city of Yuba City utility bill in May,” Stranix said.
+“(We are working) on a mass mailer to Yuba-Sutter-Colusa residents (with) information to be included in the city of Yuba City utility bill in May,” Stranix said.

 Due to the state’s stay-at-home order, Stranix said assistance centers at the Alcouffe Center (Oregon House); Ponderosa Community Center (Brownsville); and Camptonville Community Center as well as other sites were suspended for the time being.